Pier Francesco Mola: Biography

+Early works and travels in northern Italy, before 1647

-Mola was born at Coldrerio (now in Ticino, Switzerland).
+Mola was born in Coldrerio (now in Ticino, Switzerland).
 At the age of four, he moved to Rome with his father Giovanni Battista Mola, a painter.
-With the exception of the years 1633–40 and 1641–47, during which he resided in Venice and Bologna, respectively, he lived for the rest of his life in Rome.
+With the exception of the years 1633–1640 and 1641–1647, during which he resided in Venice and Bologna, respectively, he lived for the rest of his life in Rome.

-His early training was with the late mannerist painter Cavalier d'Arpino, and he worked under the classicizing Francesco Albani.